 Connecticut State Troopers Urge Caution with Fireworks

-Middletown, CT.
-(June 29, 2017): As the July 4th holiday weekend quickly approaches, the Connecticut State Police reminds Connecticut residents that fireworks are illegal in the State of Connecticut.
+As the July 4th holiday weekend quickly approaches, the Connecticut State Police reminds Connecticut residents that fireworks are illegal in the State of Connecticut.
 Over the past few weeks the public has been overwhelmed with advertisements, signs, and sales pitches of so-called “fireworks.”
 July 4th always raises questions about what is legal as far as fireworks are concerned.
-To avoid confusion, and to caution our residents, Connecticut Law (29-357) says:
+To avoid confusion, and to caution our citizens, Connecticut Law (29-357) says: